-Unlike many other MA (Drama) programs, we try to fund our students as best as we can, though priority is given to thesis-based (full-time) students.
-A unique feature of the program is that thesis-based students may be given the opportunity to teach during the course of their two-year residency, though we caution that teaching can occupy a good chunk of your available time for study, research and writing.
+We aim to fund our students as best as we can, though priority is given to thesis-based (full-time) students.
 Funding sources include Graduate Research Assistantships (GRA) and Graduate Teaching Assistantships (GTA), Tuition differentials, national, provincial and institutional scholarships.

-All eligible students are expected to apply for a Social Sciences and Humantities (SSHRC) Canada Graduate Scholarship-Master's (CGS-M) in the first term of their first year.
+All eligible students are expected to apply for a Social Sciences and Humantities (SSHRC) Canada Graduate Scholarship-Master's (CGS-M) (\$27,000) in the first term of their first year.